-You can also use the mcc command to build the standalone application.
-Note that the MAT file must be loaded into the workspace before mcc is called, so that the exported model's files are available for deployment.
+Now, determine the list of files to explicitly add to the application.
+This list includes the MAT file containing the exported model and any files listed in the DependentFiles property of the exported model.
+Note that this MAT file must be loaded into the workspace before mcc is called, so that the exported model's files are available for deployment.